JakariyaHossain/Daffodil-International-School-privacy/privacy-policy.md

 Along the same lines, Daffodil Computer Ltd. cannot always take responsibility for the way you use the app i.e. You need to make sure that your device stays charged – if it runs out of battery and you can’t turn it on to avail the Service, Daffodil Computer Ltd. cannot accept responsibility.

-With respect to Daffodil Computer Ltd.’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavor to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
+With respect to Daffodil Computer Ltd. ’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavor to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
 Daffodil Computer Ltd. accepts no liability for any loss, direct or indirect, you experience as a result of relying wholly on this functionality of the app.

 At some point, we may wish to update the app.
 The app is currently available on Android – the requirements for the system(and for any additional systems we decide to extend the availability of the app to) may change, and you’ll need to download the updates if you want to keep using the app.
 Daffodil Computer Ltd. does not promise that it will always update the app so that it is relevant to you and/or works with the Android version that you have installed on your device.
 However, you promise to always accept updates to the application when offered to you, We may also wish to stop providing the app, and may terminate use of it at any time without giving notice of termination to you.
 Unless we tell you otherwise, upon any termination, (a) the rights and licenses granted to you in these terms will end; (b) you must stop using the app, and (if needed) delete it from your device.